 Hello!
-I am a professional trumpet player with many years' teaching experience and enjoy helping students of all ages to learn from scratch &/or improve.
+I am a professional trumpet player with many years' playing and teaching experience and enjoy helping students of all ages to learn more about playing their chosen instrument.

 - Which subject(s) do you teach?

 I teach all brass instruments - trumpet, cornet, French horn, trombone, tuba, tenor horn, baritone, euphonium.
 Trumpet is my specialism - I also play flugelhorn and piccolo trumpet.

 I teach music theory up to Grade 5 ... and beyond if desired!

 Occasionally I am asked to give extra tuition in aural tests to students learning other instruments, to help them in that aspect of a forthcoming exam.
 And I teach piano.

 I hold a B.Mus (London), LRAM (Teacher) and ARCM (Performer)

 I charge £40 per hour, and pro rata.
 The majority of my students have half-hour lessons (@ £20.00 per lesson)

 I teach from my home studio, which is on the Buckinghamshire/ Bedfordshire border.
 The nearest town is Leighton Buzzard, but I am also not far from Aylesbury, Milton Keynes etc.